 ≤ a few hundred µW peak power consumption1, has energy storage, initial sampling frequency offset (SFO) up to 10X ppm,DL and/or UL amplification in the device.
 The device’s UL transmission may be generated internally by the device, or be backscattered on a carrier wave provided externally.

-For A-IoT devices with the lower peak power consumption target (~1 µW), to not exceed the peak power consumption target when writing to and reading from the NVM, the write speed and read speed need to be kept low enough.
-The power consumption during writing is higher than during reading.
-Therefore, frequent reading and especially frequent writing should preferably be avoided.
+For A-IoT devices with the lower peak power consumption target (~1 µW), to not exceed the peak power consumption target when writing to and reading from the NVM, the write speed, read speed and data volume need to be kept low enough.
+Exceeding the peak power consumption target may be detrimental to the operation and range of the device.

 For A-IoT devices with the higher peak power consumption target (≤ a few hundred µW), the power consumption due to writing and reading the NVM is relatively small compared to the overall power consumption.